mbratanovv/ChatApplication/FINALCOURSEWORK/Coursework/src/coursework/README.txt

 Mario - change all variable names, change the code and classes (Friday)
       - try to make the coordinator functionality and add : username, port number and ip for each port and IP of the server to login???
 (Friday, Saturday)
 Jordan - get familiarised with the code and how it works and all the classes (Thursday)
-       - give your ideas here about the coordinator
+       - Handle creation of the coordinator and assigning coordinator role

 Sunday - check the whole code and have it finalised by Monday evening !!!!!